Cairn Terrier Grooming Guide

 Bathing

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Cairn Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and cataracts.
+Three variables drive daily care for Cairn Terriers: their small size, their moderate shedding level, and their breed-associated risk of luxating patella and cataracts.

 Nail Care